 Rincon is half an hour from Aguadilla Borinquen Airport, and 2.5 hours from Luis Munoz International Airport in San Juan.
 You need a car to get around Puerto Rico.
 Distances are far and public transport is dismal.
 The best time not to get into San Juan, Puerto Rico is Friday afternoons, or on weekdays around 5 o'clock.
 Traffic on the eastern side is terrible.
 It's bumper to bumper from 3 to 6, and if there's an accident or a distraction, congestion gets worse.

 I've traveled around the states, Europe, Caribbean Islands, and Central America.
-Puerto Rico has the feel of a state.
+Puerto Rico feels like a state.
 You see the same car companies, fast food restaurants, and stores.
 Fifteen minutes from our villa there's a Walgreens, Sam's Food Club, Kmart and others.

 What I like about Puerto Rico: it feels like a foreign country.
 Puerto Rico is a U.S. territory, but it's safer than any Latin American country.
 You don't need a passport, but you do need your city sense.

 Puerto Rico is bilingual.
-Almost everyone understands English, and speaks English.
-You see the same movies from the US in Puerto Rico.
-Movies in Puerto Rico have Spanish subtitles.
-Half of business signs are in English.
+You see the same movies from the US in Puerto Rico with Spanish subtitles.

 Rincon is a town in the country.
 My neighbors raise cows, chickens and pigs.
 Yet, everything you need is close: A hospital, supermarkets, restaurants and beach shops are within 10 minutes from Villa Orleans.